Appetizer Recipes, Beginner, Christmas Recipes, Dip Recipes, Seasoning and Sauce Recipes

 Jezebel sauce is a sweet and spicy condiment that originated in the South.
 Serve as an appetizer over cream cheese or as a glaze over roasted meat.

-overhead view of block of cream cheese on a floral China plate covered in Jezebel sauce surrounded by crackers
+Block of cream cheese on a floral China plate covered in Jezebel sauce surrounded by crackers.

 Jezebel.
 She’s one of history’s first bad girls.
 Wife of King Ahab, the Bible tells us she persuaded her husband to abandon God and worship false prophets, leading to Ahab’s utter ruination and the end of his descendants.